 HOW TO FRY CHICKEN BREAST

 - Soak In Buttermilk – In a large bowl, stir together the buttermilk and hot sauce.
-Add the chicken breasts and cover tightly with plastic wrap.
+Add the breasts and cover tightly with plastic wrap.
 Refrigerate for at least 2 hours or up to 2 days.
-You don’t want to add chicken to the hot oil ice-cold, so be sure to set out the chicken (still in the buttermilk) at room temperature for 30-45 minutes prior to cooking.
+You don’t want to add chicken to the hot oil ice-cold, so be sure to set out the breasts (still in the buttermilk) at room temperature for 30-45 minutes prior to cooking.

 - Fry the Chicken – Add the oil to a large skillet and allow it to come to temperature, between 350-375°.
 You can use an instant-read, infrared, or candy thermometer to gauge the temperature.
 Then, add the chicken to the pan, no more than two breasts at a time and fry on each side, just until golden brown.